Step 4: Full View

 Should Engineer B have notified or consulted Engineer A before accepting the engagement or before making material alterations to Engineer A's sealed plans, or was Engineer B ethically permitted to proceed without any communication with Engineer A given that Engineer A had been formally discharged by the client?

-Proceed Without Notifying Engineer A Board's choice Accept the engagement and proceed with the redesign without notifying or consulting Engineer A at any stage, relying on the formal discharge as terminating any notification obligation under NSPE Code Section III.8.a and treating the client's transfer of the drawings as sufficient authorization to proceed.
+O1 Accept the engagement and proceed with the redesign without notifying or consulting Engineer A at any stage, relying on the formal discharge as terminating any notification obligation under NSPE Code Section III.8.a and treating the client's transfer of the drawings as sufficient authorization to proceed.
+Board's choice

 The Discharged Engineer Review Without Notification Permissibility Recognition Obligation establishes that when a client has formally discharged an original engineer, a successor engineer is not ethically required to notify the discharged engineer before commencing review, because NSPE Code Section III.8.a applies only when the original engineer's relationship with the client has not been terminated.
 The Board conceded this point explicitly.
 However, the Post-Discharge Collegial Consultation Prudential Principle establishes that once Engineer B determined that material alterations were necessary, particularly alterations as sweeping as those made, a distinct prudential obligation arose to consult Engineer A before proceeding, to understand design intent and respect Engineer A's continuing connection to work bearing his seal.
 The Inter-Engineer Communication Obligation in Sequential Design Engagement further establishes that the absence of any communication creates risks of design error and misrepresentation of the original engineer's work.